pruthvik-sheth/E-Commerce-Web-Application/README.md

 # Project Description

-This is the website which allows user to login or register with secure authentication.
-They can also able to see the prodcuts and it will allow users to add products into cart.
-In the cart page they can remove the product or Increase the quantity of the products.
+This is a Web Application which allows users to login or register with secure authentication.
+They are also able to see the products and it will allow users to add products to cart.
+In the cart page they can remove the product or increase the quantity of the products.

 ##Info About Stack :